-- Written by Sofia Volkova
+- Sofia Volkova

 Non-Fiction Animation: Narrative Imagination and the Translation of Reality Symposium opens Call for Papers.